N2013301020029/computionalphysics_N2013301020029/ex4.md

 ![9](http://7xrn0b.com1.z0.glb.clouddn.com/t13.png)

 ### Analyzing the pictures:
   1.From the pictures the curves pictured by Euler method is very well coinsided with the accurate sollution of Na and Nb.

-  2.We can see when the ratio of Ta and Tb Ta/Tb<2,the Na curve is higher than Nb curve;when Ta/Tb approaches 2, the two curves are approaching to each other until they completely coinsided at Ta/Tb=2.As Ta/Tb keeps getting larger, Nb curve is getting higher and higher than Na curve.
+  2.We can see when the ratio of Ta and Tb Ta/Tb<2,the Na curve is higher than Nb curve;when Ta/Tb approaches 2, the two curves are approaching to each other until they completely coinsided at Ta/Tb=2.As Ta/Tb keeps getting larger,Nb curve is getting higher and higher than Na curve.

-  3.When Ta/Tb=1,the slopeof Nb curve at t=0 is 0,and as Ta/Tb gets larger,there exists positive slope of Nb in a period of t and this period gets longer as Ta/Tb gets larger.
+  3.When Ta/Tb=1,the slopeof Nb curve at t=0 is 0,and as Ta/Tb gets larger,there exists positive
+  slope of Nb in a period of t and this period gets longer as Ta/Tb gets larger.